skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 my opinion.
 It's easy to typo a configuration setting, or nest it in the wrong configuration object.
-Fortunately, using TypeScript can help alleviate this entire class of issues and reduce the amount of time digging into unexpected webpack.
+Fortunately, using TypeScript can help alleviate this entire class of issues and reduce the amount of time digging into unexpected webpack output.

 If you were not using `esnext` modules before this and relying on the same `tsconfig.json` for both source code and the webpack configuration a new `tsconfig.json` will be necessary specifically for your webpack configuration.
-`ts-node` is sued to run webpack configurations written in TypeScript and [it doesn't support `esnext` modules](https://github.com/TypeStrong/ts-node/issues/510).
+`ts-node` is used to run webpack configurations written in TypeScript and [it doesn't support `esnext` modules](https://github.com/TypeStrong/ts-node/issues/510).
-Therefore, another setting like `commonjs` is necessary.
+Therefore, another module setting like `commonjs` is necessary.
 This can be done by creating another file such as `tsconfig.webpack.json` and then prefixing any or your `webpack` commands with [`TS_NODE_PROJECT=tsconfig.webpack.json`](https://github.com/TypeStrong/ts-node#cli-and-programmatic-options).
 It may look something like the following.